-Your life has been serendipity and peaceful like calm water flowing in a river during the Spring time.
+Your life has been serendipity and peaceful like calm water flowing in a river during the Springtime.

 Then your phone rang.
-You answered it and were excited to hear a familiar voice from a good friend of your.
+You answered it and were excited to hear a familiar voice from a good friend of yours.
 You expected the unexpected.
 Suddenly, the smile on your face wiped away very quickly as you were listening to the voice at the other end of the phone call.
-In few minutes the conversation ended.
+In a few minutes the conversation ended.

-You’re left alone, confused, sad and angry with the mixed feelings.
+You’re left alone, confused, sad, and angry with the mixed feelings.
 Did I just hear that right?
 You asked yourself.

 The lively energy that you had a few minutes before you took the call just vanished into thin air.